xcat2/confluent-docs/docs/user_reference/confluentdiscovery.md

 For optimal results, the confluent server should be on the same network as the management ports.
 Additionally, it is more robust if IPv6 is enabled, though no IPv6 addresses need to be configured (it can use the fe80::
- addresseses that appear by default on network interfaces).
+ addresses that appear by default on network interfaces).
 Also, the general default configuration for Lenovo servers is to only have the dedicated management port enabled.
 As such, servers wired such that only the interface available to the OS is available will be unlikely to complete this procedure.